Keep your child's memory sharp this summer

 Playing games is both educational and fun.
 As well as remembering the rules of the game, your child will have to think logically about how they can go about winning by considering the hand/runs they need to win and ways to rumble their nearest competition.

-Matching picture games in particular are a good way to boost their visual memory which children need in order to complete quick multi-step calculations in their heads.
+Matching picture games are a particularly good way to boost visual memory, which children need in order to complete quick multi-step calculations in their heads.

 Encourage reading

 Reading is one of the best activities to keep your child's mind ticking-over.
-Due to the very nature of fiction they will constantly be having to think back to earlier details of the plot, perhaps where a character was first introduced or back to a minor plot clue which only now appears important having read on.
+Due to the very nature of fiction, they will constantly be having to think back to earlier details of the plot, perhaps when a character was first introduced, or back to a minor plot clue which only becomes important later on in the story.

-When your child is truly engrossed in a book they will be focusing on the present, bearing in mind the past and predicting the future; three tasks to keep their memory very much alive.
-(The Kumon Recommended Reading List has over 380 books of all genres and reading abilities to help you find the perfect read for your child.)
+When your child is truly engrossed in a book, they will be focusing on the present, considering the past and predicting the future; three tasks to keep their memory very much alive.
+If you're looking for a place to start, the Kumon Recommended Reading List has over 380 books of all genres and reading abilities to help you find the perfect read for your child.

-Kumon students across the country have kept their minds engaged and developing throughout the summer by completing their Kumon worksheets.
-Having continued their study, even just for 30-minutes a day, means our students will quickly be able to adjust back to the school routine and be working to their full potential from the beginning.
+Kumon students across the country will keep their minds engaged and developing this summer by completing their Kumon worksheets.
+Having continued their study, even just for 30-minutes a day, means our students will be able to quickly adjust back to the school routine and be working to their full potential from the beginning.